imjoehaines/joehaines.co.uk/README.md

 - [x] fix CSP for inline CSS (syntax highlighting)
 - [ ] try to get around opening php tags for syntax highlighting
 - [x] redirect rss feed
+- [ ] don't link to home page on the home page
 - [ ] styling
   - [x] remove some body padding on mobile devices